Big Bang (financial markets): United States

-On May 1, 1975, the United States Securities and Exchange Commission (SEC) eliminated fixed rate brokerage commissions on stock trades.
+On 1 May 1975, the United States Securities and Exchange Commission (SEC) eliminated fixed rate brokerage commissions on stock trades.
 This deregulation got rid of the fixed commission schedule set by the New York Stock Exchange (NYSE), which all member firms were required to follow.
 Before deregulation, firms charged the same minimum fee (1%–2% of the trade's value) depending on the size of the trade, ever since the 1792 Buttonwood Agreement.
 Because of this, the typical fee incurred on U.S. stock trades is currently ~0.25%, with some platforms taking no commission on online trades.

 Japan

-On October 1, 1994, Japan’s Ministry of Finance implemented the first phase of securities commission deregulation.
+On 1 October 1994, Japan's Ministry of Finance implemented the first phase of securities commission deregulation.
 This reform was part of a broader financial liberation agenda known as the "Japanese Big Bang."
 The overall goal was to modernize Japan's financial system and increase global competitiveness.
 For decades prior, firms in Japan operated under a uniform commission structure that was enforced by the Japanese Securities Dealers Association (JSDA), which set minimum fees for both institutional and retail trades on the Tokyo Stock Exchange (TSE).
 The fixed rate system in Japan had long been criticized for inflating transaction costs and protecting brokers from competition.
 The deregulation was completed in April 1999 and successfully increased competition between brokers, and lowered trading fees across the board.